Agoge

+The word agōgē had various meanings in Ancient Greek and comes from the verb ἄγω (to lead).
+There is no evidence that it was used to refer to the Spartiate education system until the 3rd century BC, but it was often used before then to mean training, guidance, or discipline.
 Sources are unclear about the exact origins of the agōgē.
 According to Xenophon, it was introduced by the semi-mythical Spartan law-giver Lycurgus, and modern scholars have dated its inception to the 7th or 6th century BC Regardless, the structure and content of the agōgē changed over time as the practice fell in and out of favour throughout the Hellenistic period.
+In the Roman period, it became a tourist attraction for Romans.